Kaimanawa Breed Standard

 General Appearance and Impression

 There is wide variation within the breed in general appearance and impression, however, they are well muscled, with heights generally falling between 12.2hh and 15hh.
+Some have been known to reach up to 16hh.

 Hearing and sight are acute.
 Highly intelligent, quick adapters, hardy, robust and strong, reflecting their survival instincts in the wild.
 They are sound, sure-footed and tough and live on very little.
 They are of sound wind and limb with very highly developed sensory organs.